stephenmurray2/meteor-face-detection/README.md

 $ meteor
 ```

-Navigate to the app at `http://localhost:3000`
+Navigate to the app at `http://localhost:3000`, and you're ready to start detecting faces!

 ## Issues